Pontevedra: Climate

 Pontevedra has a humid oceanic climate (Köppen Cfb).
 The average temperature is 15 C, with a daily average of 9.5 C in January and 20.5 C in July.
 These are unusually mild for a city so far north, and are due to Pontevedra's proximity to the sea and to the moderating effect of the ria.
 Yet, like all the Galician coast, Pontevedra is subject to occasional Atlantic storms in winter.
 These are characterised by a quick drop in temperature, rain and gales.
 With eleven of the twelve months above 10 C Pontevedra is in the maritime subtropical climate zone under the Trewartha climate classification, a classification it falls short of under the Köppen classification due to the cool summer nights.

-Overall Pontevedra, as Galicia, is rainy, especially at the end of autumn and winter, with an annual average precipitation of 1700 to 1900 mm, and around 134 rainy days per year.
+Overall Pontevedra, like Galicia, is rainy, especially at the end of autumn and winter, with an annual average precipitation of 1700 to 1900 mm, and around 134 rainy days per year.
 Summer is drier, generally speaking, making Pontevedra the sunniest city in Galicia with 2248 hours of sunshine per year.